Pilots & Passengers: Adaptive Leadership in Turbulence

 Photo by Kenny Eliason on Unsplash

-The future of air travel is uncertain.
-I am not talking about the technical ability to fly, increasing fuel costs, or even the closure of geographic airspace due to conflict.
-The uncertainty literally surrounding aviation has a complexity level emerging that harkens much closer to the invention of flight itself.
-However, this is not an article about the present or history of aviation, but rather how it can serve as an expansive metaphor for what is happening inside organizations and institutions.
-Specifically, pilots and passengers can inform how leadership may navigate growing uncertainty and complexity.
+Air travel is uncertain.
+I am not talking about the technical ability to fly, increasing fuel costs, or even the closure of geographic airspace due to geopolitical conflicts.
+The uncertainty surrounding aviation has a complexity level emerging that more closely parallels the invention of flight itself than the relatively stable recent era of air travel.
+Aviation, in its undeniable embeddedness with the biosphere, can serve as an expansive metaphor for the growing turbulence and complexity inside organizations and institutions.
+Here I draw connections between the ways pilots and passengers navigate the uncertainty of air turbulence, and how mindsets and behaviours can inform adaptive leadership amongst growing uncertainty and complexity in times of polycrisis.

-In previous decades of the 20th century, much like the dominant western worldview, it was easier to deny that a plane was interconnected with the very atmosphere that it was flying through.
-Prior to 1979, turbulence was a whole lot less frequent and severe.
-The turbulence ghosts were in the attic and mostly remained there.
-Burkhard Bilger reported that since 1979 what is known as “clear-air turbulence” (that which is not caused by a storm) has risen by 55% over the North Atlantic and 41% over the U.S. Incidentally, 1979 was also the year The Charney Report results were shared at the White House concluding that climatic changes were a result of man-made releases of CO₂ into the atmosphere.
+In previous decades of the 20th century, in keeping with a dominant Western worldview of separation from nature, it was easier to deny that a plane was interconnected with the very atmosphere that it was flying through.
+Prior to 1979, air turbulence was quantitatively much less frequent and severe.
+Turbulence ghosts were often nothing more than phantoms, rarely haunting the flights of pilots and passengers.
+However, since 1979, as Burkhard Bilger reports in The New Yorker, “clear-air turbulence” has risen by 55% over the North Atlantic and 41% over the U.S. Clear air turbulence is not caused by storms, geographic contours, or other predictable events.
+Clear air turbulence is sudden, high-altitude turbulence occurring in cloudless, clear skies.
+Just like much of the impending turbulence organizations face, clear air turbulence is invisible to pilots and radar.
+Incidentally, 1979 has other biospheric signals as the year The Charney Report results were shared at the White House, which concluded that climatic changes were a result of man-made releases of CO₂ into the atmosphere.

 Aviation is reconciling with the same acceleration of planetary changes as society at large.
-The question this article addresses is what happens when the turbulence of the environment exceeds the plane’s resilience to fly comfortably within it?
-As it turns out, most organizational strategies were not designed like a plane to navigate turbulence.
+The question this article addresses is how should the role of leadership, much like that of pilots, shift to navigate clear air turbulence.
+As it turns out, most organizational strategies were not designed like a plane’s envelope to structurally turbulence.
 The risk is that organizational strategies, unlike aviation plans, continue to rely on stable conditions, and all too seldom are resilient enough to keep from breaking.
+And that is only taking into consideration the outer turbulence.

-I often hear about the turbulence facing people across all levels and from myriad directions.
+I often hear from people in all organizational roles about the turbulence they face and from myriad directions.
 Some are collapsing mid-flight due to limited oxygen, or taking long layovers because they are too burnt-out to go back inside.
-Leadership often refuses to acknowledge the turbulence.
-It is as if people are being shaken in their seats while the pilot continues to insist that the air is smooth.
+It can feel like being shaken in one’s seat while the pilot continues to insist over the loud speaker that the air is smooth and no course correction is necessary.Many times leadership refuses to acknowledge the magnitude of inner turbulence, as a kind of desperate hope that it will be short-term rather than acknowledge it as an enduring condition.

-This article draws parallels between the mindsets of flight passengers and pilots and their organizational corollaries.
-Through this comparison I seek to demonstrate what it looks like to strategically plan for times of turbulence rather than stability, and adaptive rather than technical leadership.
+It is precisely these parallels between the mindsets of flight passengers and pilots and their organizational corollaries that intrigues me.
+Through this comparison I seek to demonstrate what it looks like to strategically plan for times of turbulence rather than stability, to behave adaptively rather than dismissing turbulence as momentary exceptionalism, and to approach turbulence as coordination rather than crisis management.

 I am hoping this will be a smooth ride.
 The seatbelt sign is off so feel free to move about the cabin.

 Pilots navigate through complexity with complexity.
-Linsky’s quote suggests that organizational leadership is less about eliminating disturbances than managing them, much like the pilot regulating around turbulence.
+The Zone of Disequilibrium suggests that organizational leadership predicated on eliminating turbulence through management practice is counterproductive.
+Much like the pilot regulating around turbulence, adaptive leadership requires the skills and the stamina to stay in discomfort long enough to find a solution when one currently does not exist.
 Yet, the prevalent form of organizational leadership tries to manage disturbances by treating complexity as if it was predictable.
+As Herbert Simon summarized in his speech accepting the Nobel Prize in Economics, "decision makers can satisfice either by finding optimum solutions for a simplified world, or by finding satisfactory solutions for a more realistic world.”
 Before we get into what a different form of leadership looks like, it helps to understand the dynamics of turbulence and what it is doing to everyone on board.

 In our diagnostic tool, we identified the following attributes that differentiate turbulence from other kinds of uncertainty:

-2. Variability: it has a wide band of different intensities
+Variability: it has a wide band of different intensities and predictability

 These qualities are the same whether a pilot or a passenger.
 It doesn’t make a difference how well prepared you are, how much data you have access to, or what you previously experienced.
 These three qualities define everyone’s experience with turbulence and are the system's condition.